 In addition to his military and government experience, Mr. Carter has worked in the private sector as an attorney and business leader.
-He previously practiced law with a major international law firm, where his work focused on government contracts, export controls, and national security law.
+From 2011 to 2013, Mr. Carter served as chief operating officer and counsel for Caerus Associates, a private-sector strategy and design firm.
+Prior to that, Mr. Carter practiced law with a major international law firm, where his work focused on government contracts, export controls, and national security law.
 Mr. Carter authored briefs in the landmark national security cases Hamdan v.
 Rumsfeld (relating to military commissions at Guantanamo Bay), FAIR vs. Rumsfeld (relating to military recruiting on university campuses) and Al-Aulaqi v.
 Obama (a challenge to U.S. targeting of al Qaeda personnel in Yemen).
-Following his law practice, from 2011 to 2013, Mr. Carter served as chief operating officer for Caerus Associates, a private-sector strategy and design firm.
+Mr. Carter continues to practice law as counsel with the law firm Fluet Huber + Hoang PLLC, focusing on government contracts and national security law.

-Mr. Carter currently teaches as an adjunct professor of law at Georgetown University.
-He serves on the editorial board of the Journal for National Security Law & Policy, and the veterans advisory council for the Jericho Project, a non-profit organization in New York devoted to ending homelessness through innovative supportive housing programs.
-He continues to write extensively on legal and national security issues, with recent work appearing in the Washington Post, Slate, and Foreign Policy, and other publications, also comments on national security issues as @Carter_PE on Twitter.
+Mr. Carter currently serves on the Reserve Forces Policy Board, teaches as an adjunct professor of law at Georgetown University, and serves on the editorial board of the Journal for National Security Law & Policy.
+He writes extensively on legal and national security issues, and comments on national security issues as @Carter_PE on Twitter.

 A native of Southern California, Mr. Carter attended college and law school at the University of California, Los Angeles (UCLA).